RubixML/ML/docs/basic-introduction.md

 > **Hint:** See the [Training](training.md) section of the docs for a closer look at training a learner.

 ## Making Predictions
 Suppose that we went out and collected 4 new data points from different friends using the same questions we asked the couples we interviewed for our training set.
-We can predict whether or not they will stay married to their spouse by taking their answers and passing them to the `predict()` method on the KNN estimator in an [Unlabeled](datasets/unlabeled.md) dataset.
+We could predict whether or not they will stay married to their spouse by taking their answers and passing them in an [Unlabeled](datasets/unlabeled.md) dataset to the `predict()` method on the KNN estimator.
 The process of making predictions is called *inference* because the estimator uses the model constructed during training to infer the label of the unknown samples.

 > **Note:** If you attempt to make predictions using an untrained learner, it will throw an exception.